Campus Cooking 101: A Beginner's Guide

 - Dried fruits

-- Salt, pepper, and few spices you'll actually use
+- Salt, pepper, and a few spices you'll actually use

 - Bread: sliced, flat, pita